Best ELD Providers 2024: Top Electronic Logging Devices

 Quick overview

-Verizon Connect Reveal is vehicle tracking software that provides daily reports with each driver's statistics, helping you accurately identify trends over time and spot opportunities for efficiency improvement.
-You'll also get notifications if anyone starts late, drives harshly or idles too long.
-Such features are ideal for cost saving in these economically pressured times, making Verizon best for long-haul and last-mile fleets alike.
+Verizon Connect Reveal is the best vehicle telematics provider.
+Its vehicle tracking software provides daily reports for each driver, helping you accurately identify trends over time and spot opportunities for efficiency improvement.
+You'll also get notifications if anyone starts late, drives harshly, or idles too long.
+Such features are ideal for cost saving, making Verizon best for long-haul and last-mile fleets alike.

 Verizon Connect is a GPS and fleet management software provider based in Illinois.
 Parent company Verizon bought Ireland-based Fleetmatics in 2016, California-based Telogis in 2017, and Spanish company Movildata in 2018.
 These were rebranded into Verizon Connect in the same year.